featherbb/website/README.md

 ## About

 This is the source-code of FeatherBB.org.
-Every push will be Feel free to contribute!
+Feel free to contribute!

 Inspired from devAid theme from Xiaoying Riley